Souled Out (Tower of Power album)

 Souled Out is a 1995 album by Tower of Power on Epic Records.
-It marked the debut of lead vocalist Brent Carter and drummer Herman Matthews, who, coincidentally, is a distant cousin of original TOP vocalist Rick Stevens.
+It marked the debut of lead vocalist Brent Carter and drummer Herman Matthews, who, coincidentally, is a distant cousin of former TOP vocalist Rick Stevens.
 Founding member, baritone saxophone player Stephen "Doc" Kupka graces the front cover of the album.
 Jeff Lorber co-produced this album with band leader Emilio Castillo.